garidium/g-ffl-cockpit/README.txt

 =Why is this plugin better than the alternatives?=
 * It was built by a FFL, actively used by that FFL.
 I know what the industry needs, especially those first starting out with smaller budgets.
 * The data services are built on state-of-the-art cloud-based technologies hosted on Amazon Web Services.
 This basically means that downtime will be minimal, and performance will be consistent.
-* The plugin has the basic features needed, and nothing more, and its geared directly for FFL's
+* The plugin has features specifically needed for an FFL business.

 == Screenshots ==
 1. The configuration tab show an editor (JSON Editor for those in the know), where distributor and pricing settings can be configured.
 2. You can also see a full listing of products imported from the distributors configured, along with the automated price settings.

 == Changelog ==
+35. v1.3.0 Ship-to-Store Beta, Recategorization of Products on Admin Tab in product view, Gunbroker Order reprocessing capability, Dynamic Schema Loading
 34. v1.2.24 Update to support product attribute restrictions
 33. v1.2.23 Schema validation updates
 32. v1.2.22 Schema validation updates, to allow for negative percentage price adjustments